pvardanis/ASPMA/README.md

 ## Week 2
 ### Programming Assignment: [Sinusoids and DFT](https://github.com/pvardanis/audio-signal-processing-for-music-applications/tree/master/A2)

-**Note**: I only share my code with others for learning purposes only and to come up with different solutions.
+**Note**: I share my code with others for learning purposes only and to come up with different solutions.